 Because evergreens don’t shed their leaves, the mould will stay all through the winter and will still be there in the next season.
 Mould prevents photosynthesis which is vital to the plant’s well-being.

 The most effective way to get rid of mould is to mix a little washing up liquid with water and spray it on the plant.
 This has the effect of softening the mould and if you are able to use a hose, you can then jet wash the plant to rinse it off.
 If the mould is particularly heavy you might have to repeat this operation more than once.
+You can also wash the plant with a soft sponge or cloth.

-If you intend to grow a hedge on your Caravan plot do make sure that your holiday park owner is consulted first.
+If you intend to grow a hedge on your caravan plot do make sure that your holiday park owner is consulted first.
 There may be reasons why it’s not possible to put barriers around the plot.
 However, most parks will allow large pots with ornamental conifers.